hotenabc/NFQ-test-solution/README.md

 ## Bonus

-Now that we've completed the main refactoring, we can further improve the code by extracting the strategy management from the GildedRose class.
+Now that we've completed the main refactoring, we can further improve the code by extracting the strategy management from the Product class.
 This will enhance future maintainability and better separate concerns.

 ### Context Class

 In the Strategy Pattern, the Context Class is responsible for holding a reference to a strategy object and delegating the execution of the algorithm to that strategy.
-Currently, the caller (GildedRose) is acting as the context class.
+Currently, the caller (Product) is acting as the context class.
 To make the code more modular, we'll create a separate class for this role.

 We should choose a name that reflects the action being performed.
 For example, `ItemUpdater` or `ItemUpdaterService` would work well.
 We'll use `ItemUpdater`: